GoMyCodeAfrica/fullstackjs-course/6_1_intro_reactjs/3_components.md

 User stories:

 As a user:
 - I can list all movies: Each movie has a title, a picture, an author and Rating (for example 4/5, 3/5).
-The Rating should be displayed as "stars"
+The Rating should be displayed as "stars".

-- I can edit a movie: Change the title, the rating or the author
+- I can edit a movie: Change the title, the rating or the author.

 - I can filter movies by rating: I can filter the list of movies to only show movies which have rating > x.

 - I can add a movie: From a form, I can add a movie specifying its title, rating, author, and image.

+Notes:
+- Create a new application using "create-react-app".

+- List of movies should be stored (hardcoded) in the state of "App" component.

+- The application should have at least 4 components: App, MoviesList, MovieCard and MovieCreator (contains the form for adding a new movie).
+Feel free to add more components.

+- Use bootstrap for Styling.

+- Feel free to add more features for example searching a movie etc.